Working draft. Re-publication planned for 9/2018 (please do not circulate url until finalized).

 For generations, starting or operating a small business has been a means by which families have gained freedom and improved their economic well-being while America built a vibrant middle class.
-Independent businesses play a critical role in:
+These businesses have made Independent businesses play a critical role in:

 - Building strong communities.
 Small businesses contribute more of their revenue to local charities and events than big businesses and play an integral role in community character and cohesiveness.

 - Strengthening local economies.
 Local businesses re-spend a much larger share of their revenue within the local economy compared to national chains or remote web retailers, creating more local jobs and wealth.

 - Protecting consumer interests.
 A marketplace of many diverse independent businesses is the best way to ensure innovation, broad product choices, and low prices over the long-term.

 - Ensuring long-term economic stability.
 Communities with many small businesses and less dependence on global corporations are more stable and less vulnerable to distant economic forces.
 [See a full list of positive impacts and data sources.]

 The declining rate of new start-up businesses and the increasing consolidation and market share held by large, often global, corporations is undermining these key benefits.
 Equally troubling, crucial checks on the size or power of large corporations go unenforced at the federal level.
 To level the playing field and allow small businesses to flourish, we advocate the following: